jannaescur/language_identification_slpdl/trigrams/README.md

 the Kaggle kernel execution, it was pretty hard to make it work, so we finally decided to remove the n-grams that appear more times in the training set without taking into acount its labels (to which language they belong).<br>

-With this approach we got an accuracy of 92.3%, a little bit higher than using n-grams without the probability step. (*Notebook: trigrams-probabilities.ipynb*)
+With this approach we got an accuracy of 92.3%, a little bit higher than using n-grams without the probability step.<br> (*Notebook: trigrams-with-probabilities.ipynb*)